dynamsoft-docs/barcode-reader-docs/performance/speed.md

 When locating barcodes, DBR expects the barcodes to be normal.
 Therefore, if an image in fact has inverted barcodes, DBR needs to invert the color of the image in advance.
 This process is called grayscale transformation and is controlled by the parameter [GrayscaleTransformationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/grayscale-transformation-modes.html?ver=latest).

-TIP:
+**Recommendation**

 DBR goes through grayscale transformation mode one by one and all subsequent steps will be applied to the resulting image of each mode.
 Therefore, for better speed, set only one grayscale transformation mode according to the images to read.

-#### Detect or define the ROI
+#### Delimit the ROI (region of interest)

-A barcode usually does not occupy the entire image.
-Instead, it's probably located just in a small region of the image.
-If that region can be specified (especially when the image is very large), much time can be saved because DBR doesn't need to scan the other parts of the image.
+When reading barcodes from a certain types of documents or from video frames, the barcode location is usually predetermined.
+For example, the barcode on a patient registration form is most likely located in the top 20% of the document and the barcode that a user is trying to read from a video input is usually located at the center.
+By telling DBR where to look, we can significantly reduce wasted time.

 There are two ways to specify the region:

-* as already mentioned previously in [Delimit the ROI](#delimit-the-roi-region-of-interest), you can manually define a region by providing the coordinates of its contours.
+* manually define a region by providing the coordinates of its contours.
 Each region is defined by a [RegionDefinitions](https://www.dynamsoft.com/barcode-reader/parameters/reference/region-definition/) and then specified by [RegionDefinitionNameArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/image-parameter/index.html#regiondefinitionnamearray);
+    > In runtime settings, the related parameter is `Region` .

 * let DBR find the region based on the colour/grayscale distribution of different parts of the image, this is controlled by the parameter [RegionPredetectionModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/region-predetection-modes.html#regionpredetectionmodes).

-TIPs:

-* For a very large image, region predetection helps.
+> NOTE
+>
+> With a template, DBR supports defining multiple zones on one image, so even if you want to scan multiple barcodes scattered on one image, you can still speed things up by delimitting the ROIs.
-* If the region is certain and can be defined manually, using the first way can save more time than the second because region predetection usually invovles processing of multiple zones and chances are only only one of these zones has the intended barcode.
+> If the region is certain and can be defined manually, using the first way can save more time than the second because region predetection usually invovles processing of multiple zones and chances are only only one of these zones has the intended barcode.

+**Recommendation**

+* Set a region manually if the barcode(s) to read can always be located there.h

 <!--NOTE